 Strategy: The "4 P's for Prosperity"

-When leaders of Oregon’s traded-sector industries are asked to describe what makes a competitive business climate for their industry, they point to the same set of issues:
+When leaders of Oregon’s traded-sector industries are asked to describe a competitive business climate for their industry, they point to the same set of factors:

 People: A talented workforce